GSA/digitalgov.gov/content/news/2022/01/2022-01-21-the-customer-experience-symposium-series-a-thought-incubator-for-federal-cx-practitioners.md

 ---
 date: 2022-01-21 11:21:00 -0500
 kicker: Customer Experience
-title: "The Customer Experience Symposium Series: A Thought Incubator for Federal CX Practitioners"
+title: "The Customer Experience (CX) Symposium Series: A Thought Incubator for Federal CX Practitioners"
-deck: Dialogues on CX.
 summary: What is the past, present, and future of public sector customer experience practice?
 The CX Symposium series gathers practitioners to map our way.
 # See all topics at https://digital.gov/topics
 topics:
   - cx